ReuelO/emp-auth-roles/README.md

 ### Features
 - [x] Simple, clean UI
 - [x] Secure sign up and sign in (password is encrypted)
-- [x] Multiple user roles
+- [x] Multiple user roles: ADMIN and USER
-      - admin
-      - user
 - [x] User can edit profile (add other user details)
 - [x] User can change password
 - [x] Admin can add, edit and delete users